DawnmarieDesJardins/MCW-Building-a-migration-strategy/Whiteboard design session/WDS student guide - Building a migration strategy.md

 ![Diagram representing the workflow of the Cloud Adoption Framework, moving from Define strategy to plan to ready to adopt, with manage and govern part of the continuous process.](images/caf.png "Cloud Adoption Framework for Azure")

-## Step 2: Day 1 - Assemble and orchestrate resources
+## Step 2: Assemble and orchestrate resources

 **Outcome**